smanolloff/smanolloff.github.io/_projects/qwop-gym.md

 Although part of the objective (to outperform the world champion) was not met, I felt confident that it was just a matter of time until that happened given more time and effort were to be invested.
-The journey was very educational and armed me with the confidence, experience and knowledge which I was eager to immediately put to work in new, more sophisticated RL projects instead.
+The journey was very educational and armed me with confidence, experience and knowledge which I was eager to immediately put to work in new, more sophisticated RL projects instead.